Table of Contents

 Update property pmd-designer.version

-in pom.xml to reference the new version, that will be released
+in pom.xml to reference a possible new version.

-In case, there is no need for a new pmd-designer version, we could stick to the latest already available version.
-Then we can skip the release of pmd-designer and immediately start the second phase of the release.
+In case, there is no newer pmd-designer version, we simply stick to the latest already available version.

 Starting with PMD 7.5.0 we use Dependabot to update dependencies.
 Dependabot will create pull requests